Your Right to a Decent Place to Live

 All tenants have a right to a decent, safe, and sanitary place to live.
-In Massachusetts, there are primarily four sources of law that give tenants this right:
+In Massachusetts, there are primarily 4 sources of law that give tenants this right:

 The Housing Code Checklist (Booklet 2) outlines the main parts of the state Sanitary Code.
-It tells you which violations a landlord must repair within 24 hours of being notified by the Board of Health, which violations must be repaired by the landlord within 5 days of being notified, and which violations must be repaired by the landlord within 30 days of being notified by the Board.
+It will tell you which violations a landlord must repair within 24 hours of being notified by the Board of Health and which violations must be repaired by the landlord within 30 days of being notified by the Board.

 The Sanitary Code can also be purchased in person by going to: